harmslab/epistasis/README.md

 ```

 If analyzing a nonlinear genotype-phenotype map, use `NonlinearEpistasisModel`
-(nonlinear least squares regression) to estimate nonlinearity in map.
+(nonlinear least squares regression) to estimate nonlinearity in map:
-can be used to estimate the nonlinearity:
 ```python
 # Import the nonlinear epistasis model
 from epistasis.models import NonlinearEpistasisModel